SIOCODE-Open/not-a-bird/packages/contract-pillar-of-wind/README.md

-# Pillar of Wind - Contract
+# Pillar Of Wind - Contract

-This is a Pillar of Wind contract.
+This is a Pillar Of Wind contract.

 ### Quickstart